Nick-Lucas/LimeBean/README.md

 * Non thread-safe: use one API instance per thread, or maintain thread synchronization with locks.
 Read-only access is not thread-safe either because of the internal LRU cache.
 * Property values must be `IConvertible`.
 Any other values have to be stored as strings.

-## License

-* The contents of the [LimeBean directory](https://github.com/AlekseyMartynov/LimeBean/tree/master/LimeBean) and the produced assembly **bin/LimeBean.dll** are licensed under the [MIT license](https://github.com/AlekseyMartynov/LimeBean/blob/master/LimeBean/LICENSE.txt).
-* Any other files (unit tests, etc) are for development and testing purposes only.